Conciliatory no more: Germany’s new toughness on Russia

 But Europe cannot wean itself off Russian energy overnight.
 Europe has long plotted a transition to green energy, but plans to be carbon neutral were to occur by 2050, with Russian gas as a transition fuel.

 Indeed, energy is an area where European unity could quickly fall apart.
-Roughly 65% of Germany’s energy imports are comprised of Russian gas, with Poland at 55%, and Italy at 43%.
+Roughly 65% of Germany’s energy imports are made up of Russian gas, with Poland at 55%, and Italy at 43%.
 A dozen or so other countries are even more dependent.

-“Alternatives [to Russian natural gas] are expensive and kind of complicated, and maybe we don’t have a full picture of how we get there,” says Ms. Berzina, of the German Marshall Fund.
+“Alternatives [to Russian natural gas] are expensive and kind of complicated, and maybe we don’t have a full picture of how we get there,” says Ms. Berzina, of The German Marshall Fund.

 “A brave new world”